erlete/aerotech-programming-course/docs/version-control/github/README.md

     commit
 ```

-Here is an example of a more complex branch system, such as the one used for an Autonomous System development:
+Here is an example of a more complex branch system that emulates Autonomous System development:

 ```mermaid
 %%{